Basics:

 Pay

-You get paid in points after completing a survey.
+You get paid in points after completing a survey, a game quest or meeting the requirements of an offer.
 Each point is worth a penny.
-We estimate that this job pays roughly $1 an hour.
-If you’re efficient.
-If you accumulate enough points, you can turn the points into gift cards.
+If you accumulate enough points, you can turn the points into gift cards or cash through PayPal.

 Privacy issues